wjy2249/linkwu.github.io/_pages/about.md

 - 🏅 *National Scholarship*, Ministry of Education of the People’s Republic of China — 2020
 - 🏅 *Outstanding Graduate*, Dalian University of Technology — 2023
 - 🏅 *First-class Scholarship for Academic Excellence*, Zhejiang University — 2024
 - 🏅 *Academic Innovation Ability Single Honor*, Zhejiang University — 2024
+- 🏅 *Outstanding Postgraduate*, Zhejiang University — 2025
+- 🏅 *National Scholarship*, Ministry of Education of the People’s Republic of China — 2025